rustyb/cartodb_tuts/data_filters.md

 ![img8](img/8.png)

 So for instance if you wanted to only see those cities with the lowest population levels you will drag the slider so that only the first bar of the distribution is selected as you can see below.
-As you can see from the numbers above the selection that this has now changed to a value of 0 - 1 million or less.
+As you can see from the numbers above the selection that this has now changed to a value of 0 - 1 million.

 ![img9](img/9.png)